craffael/lehrfempp/doc/doxygen/pages/quick_reference_geometry.md

 ![(Affine) Geometry Mapping for Triangles](manim/parametric_fe_geometry.gif)

-Much more details and mathematical background can be found in the [Lecture Document](https://www.sam.math.ethz.ch/~grsam/NUMPDEFL/NUMPDE.pdf) @lref{sec:parmFE}.
+Much more details and mathematical background can be found in the @lref_link{sec:parmFE}.

 ## Geometry Interface {#geometry_interface}